Progress report for LNE22-446

 Additionally, Indigenous communities throughout the Northeast are working to improve the quality and availability of ancestral seed varieties in order to successfully preserve culturally-significant seed lineages to increase tribal seed and food sovereignty.
 Doing so also increases community access to traditional recipes, cooking practices, and traditional gardening techniques.

-Growers and seed keepers expressing interest in expanding their seed work will be enrolled in the recently-developed Organic Seed Alliance seed production online course after it is tailored to the Northeast by our content experts.
-This course will be offered during February and March, and will be complemented by a series of Zoom trainings to address specifics of Northeast seed production, contracting with regional seed companies, etc. Growers will be divided into groups of 4-5 based on the seed crop they will grow, forming a local learning community.
-The local learning communities will meet monthly with a compensated regional seed mentor as an opportunity to learn from each other and consult with an expert grower.
-In person field meetings will bring learning communities together for on-farm learning, if possible.
+Growers and seed keepers expressing interest in expanding their seed work were enrolled in the recently-developed Organic Seed Alliance seed production online course after it was tailored to the Northeast by our content experts.
+This course was offered during January, February and March, and was complemented by a series of Zoom trainings to address specifics of Northeast seed production, contracting with regional seed companies, etc. The local learning communities met monthly with a compensated regional seed mentor as an opportunity to learn from each other and consult with an expert grower.
+In person field meetings brought learning communities together for on-farm learning.

-The research component of this grant will be twofold.
-First, we will conduct a survey to assess the quality of existing seedstock by lab testing for seedborne diseases and providing controlled germination testing.
-This survey will inform grower education about disease management.
-Second, we will conduct two replicated trials comparing seed yield, quality, and profitability from high tunnels versus field with a biennial (allium) and annual (lettuce, herb) crop in 2022 and 2023, paired with two non-replicated on-farm sites per season.
+The research component of this grant was twofold.
+First, proposed conducting a survey to assess the quality of existing seedstock by lab testing for seedborne diseases and providing controlled germination testing.
+This survey was meant to inform grower education about disease management.
+Second, we conducted two replicated trials comparing seed yield, quality, and profitability from high tunnels versus field with a biennial (allium) and annual (lettuce, herb) crop in 2022 and 2023, paired with two non-replicated on-farm sites per season.

-This project will work with 65 commercial vegetable farmers and 30 Indigenous seed keepers over three years to expand production of quality, regionally adapted and culturally significant seed.
-We anticipate an increase in revenue of $150,000 and growth of 4 acres of commercial seed and a doubling of the capacity of Indigenous seed keepers to source and distribute quality seed, from three pounds of saved seed to six per person, on average.
-Additionally, 20 seed samples will be tested before and after the project to quantify increases in seed quality.
+This project worked with 113 commercial vegetable farmers and 25 Indigenous seed keepers over three years to expand production of quality, regionally adapted and culturally significant seed.
+We anticipated an increase in revenue of $150,000 and growth of 4 acres of commercial seed and a doubling of the capacity of Indigenous seed keepers to source and distribute quality seed, from three pounds of saved seed to six per person, on average.

 Cooperators